facebookresearch/fairseq2/doc/source/basics/runtime_extensions.rst

 Basic Usage
 -----------

-Before using any fairseq2 APIs, you must initialize the framework:
+Before using any fairseq2 APIs, you must initialize the framework with :meth:`fairseq2.setup_fairseq2`:

 .. code-block:: python